What is Throughput? How is it calculated? Get to know real-world scenarios to gain a deep understanding and boost your software’s performance.

 However, during a performance test run, various factors can affect this, such as the health of the web server, different network speeds, and the types of requests.

-If a web application on a particular server processes 300 requests in 5 minutes, the throughput is 60 requests per minute.
+If a web application on a particular server processes 300 requests in 5 minutes, the result is 60 requests per minute.
 But, during performance tests, factors like the number of concurrent users can influence this metric.

 Example of Performance Throughput in Action